 \subsubsection{Plant-model mismatch}

 The time-varying model parameters $\theta$ are subject to calibration as they describe variable biological process conditions, e.g., caused by changing substrate compositions.
-Different levels of PMM were implemented by adding a multiplicative error on ground truth values $\theta$ \cite{Li.2004,Tatiraju.1999}
+Different levels of PMM were implemented by adding a multiplicative error on ground-truth values $\theta$ \cite{Li.2004,Tatiraju.1999}

-$k_\theta$ denotes the PMM factor.
-Its values were chosen as 0, 10, 20, and \SI{30}{\percent}, corresponding to no, low, medium, and high PMM, Tab.~\ref{tab:meth:variants_overview}.
-Resulting values of $\hat \theta$ are summarized in Tab.~\ref{tab:meth:time_variant_params}.
-Synthetic data was generated with ground truth values $\theta$.
+where $k_\theta$ denotes the PMM factor.
+Its values were chosen as 0, 10, 20, and \SI{30}{\percent}, corresponding to no, low, medium, and high PMM, as shown in Table~\ref{tab:meth:variants_overview}.
+The resulting values of $\hat \theta$ are summarized in Table~\ref{tab:meth:time_variant_params}.
+Synthetic data was generated with ground-truth values $\theta$.

 Relative parameter errors are shown in Fig.~\ref{fig:meth:meaning_pmm}.